sharathsl/argocd_deploy_petclinic_mysql/README.md

 # Run below steps to deploy petclinic app integrated with mysql db using Argocd, provided argocd is running already.

-Here are the steps and sample.
+Here are the steps and sample output.
 All these commands were run through **GITBASH**
 ```
 $ kubectl create -f db.yaml
 application.argoproj.io/petclinic-db created